michalsida/demo-oracle-mybatis/README.md

 ```

 The main difference is in called DB function `pipe_employees_cursor`.
 It does not return array or cursor, but it has
 a special syntax, which "PIPES" rows one by one.
-In this example it is only a wrapper between opened cursor, which fetchs a
+In this example it is only a wrapper between opened cursor, which fetches a
 single record and pass it to SQL code one by one.
 So partially fetching works from PL/SQL `SELECT` cursor over SQL `SELECT`
 statement over JDBC into MyBatis.

-There is last limitation, MyBatis does not support some lazy fetch from statement.
-It convert all returned rows into Java
+There is a last limitation, MyBatis does not support result set continuous fetching.
+It fetches **ALL** returned rows and convert them into Java
 objects after all.
 This last demonstration is only for illustrating of Oracle DB possibilities, which can be effectively
 used only with direct JDBC communication now.
 Or may be in some future MyBatis releases.